Soap (TV series): Later seasons and cancellation

+Nielsen ratings and time slots

 Legacy

 Since its cancellation, Soap's reputation has grown and it is often considered one of the best shows in television history.
 Much praise has been given to its "exceptionally rich cast" of performers "such as was seldom seen on any serious dramatic show".

 In a 1982 analysis in The Village Voice, published as the series was entering syndication, TV critic Tom Carson lauded the ensemble, saying that "the cast matches the best TV series rep troupes ever."
 Carson went on to note that Soap "patently started out intended as a lampoon of middle-class values, and ended up instead as a weirdly offbeat celebration of them".

 In 2007, Time, which initially panned the show, named it one of the "100 Best Shows of All-TIME".
 The Museum of Broadcast Communications said that Soap is "arguably one of the most creative efforts by network television before or after".

 In 2010, The Huffington Post called Soap a "timeless comedy" and concluded: "Rarely does a show come along with such a unique voice and vision from the first episode".

+British actress and comedian Catherine Tate, born Catherine Ford, changed her name after acquiring an Equity card, and chose her new surname based on Jessica Tate.